 Tom began his illustrious career more than 40 years ago at the Chicago Transit Authority.
 He joined NYC Transit Authority in 1982 as an assistant director of system safety, ascending to become the senior vice president for subways in 1991.
 He later ran the LIRR and oversaw the public transportation system in Vancouver, British Columbia.
 Tom returned to NYC Transit in 2009 as president and oversaw the restoration of the subway system that was severely damaged in 2012 by the Hurricane Sandy storm surge.
 He was recognized for accomplishing the restoration of service efficiently and embarking on ambitious rehabilitation and resiliency program to mitigate future flood damage and impact to service.

-As an executive vice president at STV, Tom continues to work on major public transportation initiatives and is responsible for developing and maintaining relationships with transit agencies across the United States and Canada.
+As an executive vice president at STV, Tom continued to work on major public transportation initiatives and is responsible for developing and maintaining relationships with transit agencies across the United States and Canada.
+Recently, Tom joined AECOM as the Head of Transit.